Pete Rademacher

 Thomas Peter Rademacher (November 20, 1928 – June 4, 2020) was an American heavyweight boxer.
-A gold medalist at the 1956 Olympics, he became the only person to challenge for the world heavyweight championship in his first professional bout when he faced Floyd Patterson in Seattle on August 22, 1957.
-He compiled a 15-8-1 record over 23 professional bouts.
+As an amateur, he was a gold medalist at the 1956 Olympics.
+Rademacher became the only person to challenge for the world heavyweight championship in his first professional bout when he faced Floyd Patterson in Seattle on August 22, 1957.
+He compiled a 15-7-1 record over 23 professional bouts.

 A former college football player at Washington State, Rademacher took up boxing as a form of rehabilitation during his recovery from rheumatic fever, which he contracted in military school.

 Amateur career

 In his amateur career, Rademacher won 72 bouts and lost 7.
 He won a series of tournaments, including the 1949 and 1951–1953 Seattle Golden Gloves (he lost in 1950 to Zora Folley, who was his frequent opponent throughout his boxing career), and the US Amateur Championship as a heavyweight in 1953—avenging his earlier loss to Folley.

 He captured the Chicago Golden Gloves, the All-Army championship, and the Service championship in 1956, before qualifying for the Olympic team.
-At the Olympics he captured a gold medal in the heavyweight division and served as the U.S. flag bearer at the closing ceremony.
+At the Olympics, he captured a gold medal in the heavyweight division and served as the U.S. flag bearer at the closing ceremony.